-Temperature gradients rasters, digital elevation models, annual precipitation grids, noise distance raster – these are all examples of when bilinear interpolation is used to resample images.
+When should you use bilinear resampling?
+Temperature gradients rasters, digital elevation models, annual precipitation grids, noise distance raster are examples of when to use bilinear interpolation to resample images.
 Notice how each of these types of data vary continuously cell-to-cell to form a surface.

 3 Cubic Convolution Interpolation

 Cubic convolution interpolation is similar to bilinear interpolation in that it takes the average of surrounding cells.
 Instead of using the four nearest cells, the output value is based on averaging the 16 nearest cells.
 As a result, processing time tends to increase for this method.

 This method is generally used for continuous surfaces where much noise exists.
 Because it takes more neighboring cells compared to bilinear resampling, it’s good for smoothing data from the input raster grid.